 '''

-setwd('~/data/plotvcf')
+setwd('~/projects/plotvcf')

 '''

 With the cursor still in the setwd line, press ctrl+enter.
 This copies the command to the console and executes it.
 Now press ctrl+s, and save your script as plots.R.
 It is a better practice to write all your commands in the script window, and execute with ctrl+enter.
-You can comment them easily, you'll find them faster...
+You can comment them easily, you'll find them faster than in .Rhistory...